-Your monthly repayment plan is based on your average income for the six-month period preceding your bankruptcy and the type of debt you have.
+Your monthly repayment plan is based on your average income for the six months preceding your bankruptcy and the type of debt you have.
 Your debts will be analyzed to determine whether they are secured or unsecured and priority or non-priority.
-Using this information, your monthly repayment amount will be calculated and divided into categories and the trustee will fix the order in which your Chapter 13 plan payments need to be distributed each month to creditors in accordance to the priority set out in the law.
+Using this information, your monthly repayment amount will be calculated and divided into categories and the trustee will fix the order in which your Chapter 13 plan payments need to be distributed each month to creditors per the priority set out in the law.

 Certain debts must be paid back in full regardless of your income and expenses.
 These debts include: 1) Back taxes 2) Child support 3) Alimony 4) Loans on your house or car that you want to keep 5) The cost of filing your bankruptcy.

 When Chapter 13 bankruptcy is better?

 The following are some situations where filing for Chapter 13 bankruptcy can be the better option for you.

 - You have non-exempt property that you want to keep, which you will lose if you file under Chapter 7